-- In a medium saucepan, melt butter, brown sugar, and corn syrup.
+- In a large saucepan, melt butter, brown sugar, and corn syrup.
 Add salt.
 Bring to boil, and cook for 5 minutes.2 c. brown sugar, 1/2 c. light corn syrup, 1 c. butter, 1 tsp. salt

 - Remove from the heat and add baking soda.
 It will puff up momentarily, so make sure to use a big enough pan.
 Stir well.1/2 tsp. baking soda

-- Pour over the popcorn and stir to cover all the pieces.
+- Immediately pour the sauce over the popcorn and stir to cover all the pieces.

-- Place on 2 greased cookie sheets or roast pan.
+- Place on 2 greased cookie sheets or a large roast pan.

 - Bake at 250° for 1 hour, uncovered.
 Stir about halfway through.